yekulapavan143/Destinationlist/README.md

 - Ability to search destinations by name or category.
 - Option to edit or update existing destination details.
 - Add user profile management (e.g., change password, profile picture).
+## Contributing

+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.

+## License

+This project is open-source and available under the MIT License.

+---

+Created with 💙 by [Yekula Pavan]